 The Drain-down Pond will be constructed near the lowest elevation of the Ripsey Wash TSF tailings and reclaim pipelines (Figure 2).
 When the pipeline is shut down for an extended period of time, the contents of the pipeline will be discharged into the Drain-down Pond.
-The ability to drain the pipelines is necessary for maintenance purposes.
+The ability to drain the pipelines is necessary to prevent sediment from settling in the pipe and for maintenance purposes.

 The Drain-down Pond will be a double-lined impoundment with a leak-collection and recovery system.
 This exceeds the prescriptive BADCT criteria for non-stormwater ponds, which call for a single liner without a leak-collection and recovery system.
-The pond will be designed to contain precipitation associated with the 100-year, 24-hour storm event plus the volume of material associated with a drain-down of the pipelines while still maintaining 2 feet of freeboard.
+The pond will be designed to contain precipitation associated with the 100-year, 24-hour storm event plus the volume of material associated with a drain-down of the pipelines while still maintaining two (2) feet of freeboard.
+These design elements are required by Section 2.2.1.4 of the facility APP, No. 511395.